42 Inventions From Apollo Program

 Sneaker company Avia turned to NASA’s suit when aspiring to create a shock-absorbing sole that didn’t break down under the weight.

-Their registered Compression Chamber midsole produced in 1990 was invented with help from a NASA engineer.
+Their registered Compression Chamber midsole, which was produced in 1990, was invented with help from a NASA engineer.

 6. Fireproof Firefighter Uniforms